 Shop TODAY is editorially independent.
-Our editors selected these deals and items because we think you will enjoy them and might like them at these prices.
+Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Items are sold by retailer, not TODAY.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

-Skoy cloths are super sustainable
+Skoy Cloths are super sustainable

 They're easy to clean with

 If a dishrag, sponge, scrubber and paper towel all had a baby, it would be this cloth.
 Regardless of what you use it to replace, it's super easy to use.
 According to the brand, each cloth can hold 15 times its own weight, making it a perfect replacement for soaking up spilled liquids.
 So, while it's not as big as a standard paper towel, it is much more absorbent and durable.

 They're also easy to clean